benmvp/benmvp.com/_posts/2015-12-20-new-collections.md

 }
 ```

-An since the constructor takes any iterable, we can also easily merge raw data with `Map` objects to create a new object by using the [spread operator](/learning-es6-parameter-handling/#spread-operator):
+And since the constructor takes any iterable, we can also easily merge raw data with `Map` objects to create a new object by using the [spread operator](/learning-es6-parameter-handling/#spread-operator):

 ```js
 let durant = new Player('Kevin Durant');